Head-to-Head: Bunyan vs Signale Analysis

 bole+

-Tags: node.jsloggingjsonstructured-loggingperformance
+Tags: node.jsloggingJSONstructured-loggingperformance

 signale

-v1.4.0(over 5 years ago)
+v1.4.0(almost 6 years ago)

 This package was last published over a year ago.
 It may not be actively maintained.Types definitions are provided via a separate npm package: @types/signaleNumber of direct dependencies: 3Monthly npm downloads